2-5-perceivers/.github/profile/README.md

 ## Sponsoring

 Feel free to sponsor from the popular repositories which have sponsorships enabled.
-Or (just buy me a coffee)[https://buymeacoffee.com/raresvanca].
+Or [just buy me a coffee](https://buymeacoffee.com/raresvanca).